Films of Kinuyo Tanaka – Love Letter (恋文) [In-Person Only]

 NWFF patrons will be required to wear masks that cover both nose and mouth while in the building.
 Disposable masks are available at the door for those who need them.
-To be admitted, patrons ages 5+ will also be required to present either proof of COVID-19 vaccination OR a negative result from a COVID-19 test administered within the last 48 hours.
+We are not currently checking vaccination cards.
+Recent variants of COVID-19 readily infect and spread between individuals regardless of vaccination status.

 NWFF is adapting to evolving recommendations to protect the public from COVID-19.
 Read more about their policies regarding cleaning, masks, and capacity limitations here.

 (Kinuyo Tanaka, Japan, 1953, 98 min, in Japanese with English subtitles)